 What Is State Income Tax Withholding?

-If you live in a state that charges state income tax, you will also see tax withholding for that on your paycheck.
-In terms of the different types of taxes collected, there are just nine states that don’t tax earned income.
+If you live in a state that levies income tax, you will also see tax withholding for that type of tax on your paycheck.
+There are just nine states that don’t tax earned income.
 In other words, you will not pay state taxes if you live in:

 • Alaska